Restoration and Landscape Works at Trinity Green Park

 These works will help stabilise slopes, support healthy plant growth and improve the park’s long‑term environmental resilience.

-What will Trinity Park look like in the future?
+What will Trinity Green Park look like in the future?

 • Open grassed areas near the playground for informal play, picnics and community use.